starandtina/JavaScript-Snippets/README.md

-# JavaScript-Snippets
+# Common JavaScript Scripting

-Some useful JavaScdript snippets, parts of them are created by me, but others are shared by the peaceful world.
+Some useful JavaScript snippets, parts of them are created by me, but others are shared by the peaceful world.

 ## promises.js